 At level 6, assessment methods are designed to offer students development of critical thinking and reflection, as well as expression of ideas and independent practical work encouraging the origination of material to meet specific media needs in both journalism and the communications sector as a whole.
-In the year 3 mandatory Negotiated Project module (30 credits for Single Honours and Major students and 15 credits for Minors) the task is designed to explore students' individual interests, creativity and interdisciplinary pursuits and to give students the opportunity to work closely in one-to-one tutorial contexts often on a topic that is the focus of a lecturer's personal expertise.
+In the year 3 Final Project module (30 credits, mandatory for Single and Major students) the task is designed to explore students' individual interests, creativity and interdisciplinary pursuits and to give students the opportunity to work closely in one-to-one tutorial contexts often on a topic that is the focus of a lecturer's personal expertise.
 Students are encouraged to develop projects with 'real' clients where possible and to tailor the outcomes to meet specific audience needs.
 The aim is to help bridge their movements from education into the workplace.
-JOUR3016 Live News Production (Radio and TV) is designed to prepare students for the world of work while also meeting the requirements of the BJTC guidelines.
-These stipulate that students should have the opportunity for regular (minimum of 15) live news a year where they are able to demonstrate their learning.
-JOUR3008 Advanced Print Production enables further development with magazine or newspaper production work, while JOUR3007 Advanced Journalism (Theory and Practice) supports students in the development of their chosen field, for instance sports journalism.
-A blend of practical and theoretical work is involved with JOUR3004 Reporting Politics (2).
+JOUR3021 Podcasting and Live News Production is designed to prepare students for the world of work and includes live newsdays, while JOUR3019 Advanced PR & Comms equips students with skills needed for roles in the communications industry, which is a popular destination for graduates.
+JOUR3008 Advanced Digital Production enables further development with magazine or newspaper production work.